Westin Hotels & Resorts: Westin Hotels

 On January 5, 1981, the company changed its name again to Westin Hotels (a contraction of the words Western International).
 The chain's flagship Washington Plaza Hotel in Seattle was the first property to be rebranded, becoming The Westin Hotel on September 1, 1981.
 That same year, Westin opened a new corporate headquarters directly across the street in the Westin Building, which shared a parking garage with the hotel.

-In 1987, UAL chairman Richard Ferris announced a plan to reorganize UAL as Allegis Corporation, a travel conglomerate based around United Airlines, Hertz Rent a Car, Hilton International Hotels, and Westin and linked by Apollo.
+In 1987, UAL chairman Richard Ferris announced a plan to reorganize UAL as Allegis Corporation, a travel conglomerate based around United Airlines, Hertz Rent a Car, Hilton International Hotels, and Westin and linked by the Apollo computer reservation system.
 This strategy failed, however, and Allegis sold Westin in 1988 to the Japanese Aoki Corporation for $1.35 billion.
 Aoki immediately sold the Plaza Hotel to Donald Trump for $390 million.

-In 1994, Aoki agreed to sell Westin to real estate investment firm Starwood Capital Group (parent of Starwood) and Goldman Sachs at an enormous loss, for $561 million, but by the time the sale closed in May 1995, the buyers had negotiated the price down to $537 million.
+In 1994, Aoki agreed to sell Westin to real estate investment firm Starwood Capital Group and Goldman Sachs at an enormous loss, for $561 million, but by the time the sale closed in May 1995, the buyers had negotiated the price down to $537 million.
 In 1998, Starwood assumed full ownership of the company.

-In 2016, Marriott International acquired Starwood, becoming the world's largest hotel company.
+In 2016, Marriott International acquired Starwood Hotels and Resorts, becoming the world's largest hotel company.